PerovskiteSCModelling/IonMonger/GUIDE.md

 It is also possible to use this code to simulate open-circuit conditions.
 To simulate a cell that is kept at open-circuit throughout a measurement, the value of the `applied_voltage` (if using construct_protocol.m) must be set equal to `{'open-circuit'}`.
 In this case, a protocol for the light intensity must be specified, e.g. one can use `{1, 'linear', 1, 1}` for constant illumination for 1 second.

 The only mathematical modification required to model open-circuit conditions is to replace the boundary conditions on the electric potential at the metal contacts (all other equations and boundary conditions remain the same) as described in the release paper.
-These modifications are contained within three scripts in the Code/Solver folder, namely Jac.m, mass_matrix.m and RHS.m.
+These modifications are contained within four scripts in the Code/Solver folder, namely Jac.m, AnJac.m, mass_matrix.m and RHS.m.

 ## How to Model Impedance Spectroscopy Measurements

 Users can perform impedance spectroscopy simulations by changing the voltage protocol in the parameters file.
-If the first entry in `applied_voltage` is set to `'impedance'`, `master.m` will call `IS_solver.m`, which automatically creates the sinusoidal voltage protocol for each sample frequency and calls `numericalsolver.m` to obtain the solution. `applied_voltage` requires several more entries (all floating point numbers) to specify the bounds of the impedance measurements.
+If the first entry in `applied_voltage` is set to `'impedance'`, `master.m` will call `IS_solver.m`, which simulates the cell in steady state at the DC voltage, and then automatically creates the sinusoidal voltage protocol for each sample frequency and calls `numericalsolver.m` to obtain the solution. `applied_voltage` requires several more entries (all floating point numbers) to specify the bounds of the impedance measurements.
 These are, in order, the smallest sample frequency (Hz); the largest sample frequency (Hz); the DC applied voltage (V); the AC applied voltage amplitude (V); the number of frequencies to sample (must be a non-negative integer); the number of complete sine waves to apply at each frequency.
 For example, to make 70 impedance measurements at frequencies between 1mHz and 1MHz, with a DC voltage of 0.8V, AC perturbations of amplitude 20mV and performing 6 complete sine waves at each frequency:
 ```
 applied_voltage = {'impedance', ...